Retiring Early? Rule of 55 vs. 72(t) SEPP for Penalty - Free Retirement Account Withdrawals

 The Golden Handcuffs: Unlocking Your Retirement Savings Early

 Meet Jane, a 50-year-old product manager.
 Jane has built a substantial nest egg but feels trapped by the "golden handcuffs" of retirement accounts.
-She believes the 10% early withdrawal penalty (applied before age 59½) makes leaving the high-pressure tech world financially impractical.
+She believes the 10% early withdrawal penalty (applied before age 59½) makes leaving the high-pressure corporate world financially impractical.

-For many professionals, especially in demanding fields like tech, the idea of working until traditional retirement age can feel restrictive.
+For many professionals, especially in demanding fields, the idea of working until traditional retirement age can feel restrictive.
 You have played by the rules, saved diligently, and built a portfolio, but the funds feel locked away.
 Fortunately, there are exceptions within the tax code that allow you to access your retirement funds early without incurring the 10% penalty (though ordinary income taxes still apply).
 Understanding these rules is the first step toward creating a liquidity strategy that aligns with your timeline.

 Which Retirement Accounts Can I Actually Tap Into?